top of page

 spiritual gifts

-We believe that divine, enabling gifts for service are bestowed by the Spirit upon all who are saved.
-While there is a diversity of gifts, each believer is energized by the same Spirit, and each is called to his own divinely appointed service as the Spirit may will.
-(Rom.
-12:6; I Cor.
-12:4-11; Eph.
-4:11; I Peter 4:9-11) Concerning the sign gifts, via (1) miracle working, (2) healings, (3) tongues, (4) interpretation of tongues, we believe the first two were the signs of the authority of the early disciples, arresting the attention of the populace, identifying with the work of Christ and attesting to their origin the power of God.
+We teach concerning the sign gifts, namely (1) miracle working, (2) healings, (3) tongues, (4) interpretation of tongues, that the first two were the signs of the authority of the early disciples, capturing the attention of the populace, identifying with the work of Christ and attesting to their origin the power of God.
 These were the credentials the apostles presented to an unbelieving world.
-The last two were signs to Israel that God was removing the Jews from the privileged place and turning to the Gentiles.
-(I Cor.
-14:21-22; Isaiah 28:11) All these have served God's purpose and have been set aside in the sovereign will of the Spirit of God.
-If the Spirit of God should choose to use them again, we would expect it to be in line with their "sign" character.
+The last two were signs to Israel that God was temporarily removing the nation of Israel from the privileged place and now working primarily through the church.
+Since our understanding is that these sign gifts have served their purpose during the transition from the old covenant to the inauguration of the new, we do not view them as normative spiritual gifts given to individual believers today.
+If the Spirit of God should choose to use them again, we would expect it to be in line with their “sign” character and in accordance with the guidelines set forth in Scripture (Matt.
+21:43; Isaiah 28:11; Romans 11:11-32; 1 Corinthians 14:1-40).

 the ordinances

 We believe that water baptism and the Lord's Supper are the only ordinances of the church and that they are a Scriptural means of testimony for the church in this age.
 (Matt.
-28:19; Luke 22:19-20; Acts 10:47-48; 16:32-33; 18:7-8; I Cor.
+28:19; Luke 22:19-20; Acts 10:47-48; 16:32-33; 18:7-8; 1 Cor.
 11:26)

 the church

-We believe that all who are united to the risen and ascended Son of God are members of the church which is the body and bride of Christ, which began at Pentecost and is completely distinct from Israel.
+We believe that all who are united to the risen and ascended Son of God are members of the church which is the body and bride of Christ, established at Pentecost and completely distinct from Israel.
 Its members are constituted as such regardless of membership or non-membership in the organized local churches.
 (Matt.
 16:16-18; Acts 2:42-47; Rom.
-12:5; I Cor.
+12:5; 1 Cor.
 12:12-27; Eph.
-1:20-23; 4:3-10; Col. 3:14-15) We believe, however, that the establishment and continuance of local churches is clearly taught and defined in the New Testament Scriptures.
-It is the responsibility of the local church to observe the ordinances, edify itself, and evangelize the world.
-(Acts 14:27; 20:17, 28-32; I Tim.
-3:1-13; Titus 1:5-11)
+1:20-23; 4:3-10; Col. 3:14-15)

 final events